LipatovPetr/LipatovPetr/README.md

 My name is Peter, and I am a frontend developer with over 2 years of experience.

-I am looking for a team to be my first workplace.

 In 2022, I decided to change my career, left my previous job in marketing, and fully focused on development.